jdevstatic-tutorials/content-dev-workflow/README.md

 really fits for digital content writers, even for non-code.

-When I'm doing content that is like a tutorial, I have my personal workflow, so that I am always efficient.
+When I'm doing tutorial or lesson content, I have my personal workflow, so that I am always efficient.

 The very first rule is that everything